ucbepic/docetl/docs/operators/resolve.md

 This Resolve operation processes patient names to identify and standardize duplicates:

 1. Compares all pairs of patient names using the `comparison_prompt`.
+In the prompt, you can reference to the documenst via `input1` and `input2`.
 2. For identified duplicates, it applies the `resolution_prompt` to generate a standardized name.
+You can reference all matched entries via the `inputs` variable.

 Note: The prompt templates use Jinja2 syntax, allowing you to reference input fields directly (e.g., `input1.patient_name`).

 !!! warning "Performance Consideration"

     You should not run this operation as-is unless your dataset is small!
 Running O(n^2) comparisons with an LLM can be extremely time-consuming for large datasets.
 Instead, optimize your pipeline first using `docetl build pipeline.yaml` and run the optimized version, which will generate efficient blocking rules for the operation.
+Make sure you've set `optimize: true` in your resolve operation config.

 ## Blocking